OSAdams/code-journal/README.md

 ## Current Features

-- Users can view a home screen that allows them to generate Motivational Quotes or Dad Jokes
+- Users can submit a journal entry
-- Users can view Motivational Quotes or Dad Jokes and save their favorite Quote or Joke
+- Users can view their journal entries
-- Users can view all favorited Motivational Quotes
+- Users can edit a journal entry
-- Users can view all favorited Dad Jokes
+- Users can delete a journal entry

 ## Future Features